 Kassajikian states that silicone sponges can be used for more than just foundation, saying, "As long as you're using liquid products, you can use the silicone sponge to apply multiple products."
 All you need to do is clean or wipe off the sponge in between uses so that your foundation doesn't interfere with your liquid blush, bronzer, or highlight, and so on.
 Seeing as traditional sponges absorb products and silicone sponges don't, you might find that you need to use more of your foundations and liquid makeup products when doing your makeup, which is a key difference between the two types of sponges.
 Kassajikian adds, "Less foundation is needed when applying it with a silicone sponge.
 You can apply it in a spreading motion or patting motion depending on preference."
 When it comes to using your powder products, you can utilize traditional makeup sponges for anything from compact powders, loose powders, and powder foundations.
 You can also use traditional sponges to blend out powdered eyeshadow—making this another key difference between the two types of sponges.

 If you're looking for an alternative and reusable solution for drugstore makeup sponges, you might find that silicone sponges are a better fit when applying your makeup, yet the shape and material will take some getting used to.
-Practice putting on your foundation with the sponge first, like these silicone sponges from e.l.f Cosmetics and once you've got that down, try incorporating other liquid products as well.
+Practice putting on your foundation with the sponge first, and once you've got that down, try incorporating other liquid products as well.
 You can absolutely use makeup brushes or other application tools in conjunction with silicone sponges to get the very best results when applying your makeup.
 You never know, you might love silicone sponges in the long run and feel great about contributing less to excess waste along with getting longevity from costly makeup products.